renesugar/k_elda_archive/docs/_FAQ.md

 to various issues.
 If you run into an issue and can't find the answer here, don't hesitate to email us at [discuss@quilt.io](mailto:discuss@quilt.io).

+### What does Quilt use SSH keys for?
+Quilt `Machine`s optionally take one or more public SSH keys.
+It is strongly recommended to always provide at least one SSH key, as this will allow you to SSH into VMs and containers, and enables useful Quilt CLI commands like `quilt ssh` and `quilt logs` from any computer that holds a private SSH key matching the public key set on the `Machine`.

 ### I tried to `quilt run` a blueprint on Amazon and nothing seems to be working.

 If you're running a blueprint on AWS and the containers are not getting properly